jfrome1/NTW2029/src/content/docs/course-ntw2029/policies/gen-ai-policy.md

 ---
 ## Summary of the GenAI policy

-- You are free to use or not use GenAI chatbots in this course [:in any way](#x-modified)
+- You are free to use or not use GenAI chatbots in this course in any way
 - *Every* assignment in this course must include either 1) a transcript of all relevant GenAI use or 2) a statement that no GenAI was used.
 - There is no penalty for using GenAI as long as you submit your chat transcripts.

 See the rest of the page for important details.

-# :x modified

-[Note to colleagues: I hope others will use a similar policy in their courses and provide me transcripts, and this summary statement can be modified by the instructor for each course.
-Another course might say "You are free to use or not use GenAI in any way for generating ideas or for receiving feedback on drafts you write yourself."
-I can modify language below to reflect changes you might want]

 ## What counts as GenAI?